Invisalign vs. Braces: What’s Actually Better for Adults?

 Braces and Invisalign are generally comparable in cost, though both vary considerably based on case complexity, geographic market, and provider.
 In our area, the difference is rarely dramatic.
 Both are often partially covered by dental insurance plans that include orthodontic benefits — though coverage for adults varies by plan.

-If cost is a primary concern, ask about both options during a consultation rather than assuming one is significantly cheaper than the other.
+If cost is a primary concern, I’d encourage you to ask about both options during a consultation rather than assuming one is significantly cheaper than the other.

 For most adults — particularly those whose primary concern is aesthetics, who have mild to moderate alignment needs, and who will wear the aligners consistently — Invisalign is an excellent fit.
 It fits into adult life in a way that traditional braces often don’t.